Mr. Stain on Junk Alley: Contents

-DVDs of Mr. Stain were originally released in Region 1 on March 26, 2006.
-They come in a standard amaray DVD case that contains a two-disc set and have a paper insert listing other Funimation releases.
-In addition to the fourteen episodes of Mr. Stain, the DVDs have nearly two hours of bonus material.
+The DVDs of Mr. Stain were originally released in Region 2 on March 3 of 2003 to May 28 of 2004, then it was released in Region 1 on March 26 of 2006.
+The Japanese DVDs came in 3 separate volumes and an extra Epilouge DVD while The American DVDs come in a standard amaray DVD case that contains a two-disc set and have a paper insert listing other Funimation releases.
+In addition to the fourteen episodes of Mr. Stain, all of the DVDs have nearly two hours of bonus material.
+The show also has a picture book that was released in 2007.